Germany entry requirements for South Africa passport holders

 Must be valid for entire stay

 Your South African passport must be valid for at least 3 months beyond your planned departure from the Schengen area.
-The passport must have been issued within the last 10 years.
-Airlines check this at check-in — if it's close, carry a printout of the Schengen visa rules.Required
+It must have been issued within the last 10 years and have at least two blank pages for entry stamps.Required

 Return or onward ticket